 Recent incidents and outbreaks

 On 3 September 2015, WHO declared that Liberia was free from Ebola virus transmission following success tackling its second outbreak.
-The country has now entered a 90 day period of enhanced surveillance.
+The country is currently within a 90 day period of enhanced surveillance.

 On 29 June 2015, Liberia reported a recurrence of Ebola cases after a disease free period of 13 weeks.